-- Facility needs to be available on an exclusive basis for a period from two (2) day prior to first exhibition game of the event through one (1) day following the event, inclusive.
-Any use of the facility by a third party during this period must be approved by Hockey Canada.
-For the Esso Cup facility exclusivity commences one (1) day prior to the event dates and the day after the gold medal game. - The arena must be able to be provided as a "Clean Building" that is the event must be permitted to cover all existing advertising on the rink boards, bench boards, penalty box, in ice, ice resurfacer, video boards, power ring, and any additional advertising determined to be in conflict or in camera view by Hockey Canada.
+- Facility needs to be available on an exclusive basis for a period of two (2) days prior to the event and one (1) day following.
+For the Centennial Cup facility exclusivity commences two (2) days prior to the event dates and the day after the gold medal game. - Venue schematic and proposed allocation of use overview. - The arena must be able to be provided as a "Clean Building" that is the event must be permitted to cover all existing advertising on the rink boards, bench boards, penalty box, in ice, ice resurfacer, video boards, power ring, and any additional advertising in camera view determined by Hockey Canada to be in conflict with its sponsors.
 Any damage to any current signage not removed in advance is not the responsibility of Hockey Canada or the Host Organizing Committee. - All facilities should be free of displays that compete with any of the Hockey Canada sponsors or the local event sponsors.
-These areas include main concourse, main entry and exit areas and the box office concourse area. - Bid documents should include a list of all current facility/building sponsors.
-If exposure is requested to remain in place for any current sponsor it should be documented as a request in the bid documents. - Arena must meet minimum standards for television and radio broadcast facilities as detailed in Appendix E. - Media press box facilities capable of hosting a minimum 20 media. - Acceptable television camera positions and arena lighting for a live broadcast (min.
+These areas include main concourse, main entry and exit areas or the box office concourse area. - Bid documents should include a list of all current facility/building sponsors.
+If exposure is requested to remain in place for any current sponsor it should be documented as a request in the bid documents.

+- Arena must meet minimum standards for television and radio broadcast facilities as detailed in Appendix E. - Media press box facilities capable of hosting a minimum of 20 media. - Acceptable television camera positions and arena lighting for a live broadcast (min.
 100 foot candle rating).
-Parking in the building or immediately adjacent will also need to be available for the broadcast truck. - Acceptable space for media results and workroom. - Acceptable space for VIP hospitality; room needs to accommodate a minimum of 150 people. - Daily practice ice for teams and officials, while maintaining the highest quality ice for games each day. - Exclusive dedicated dressing rooms with showers for all six (6) participating teams and all ten (10) game officials.
-Rooms need to be large enough to accommodate 20 players and allow good ventilation for drying equipment between games and practices - Table and chairs for each team and officials for their dressing rooms. - Pouring rights for Hockey Canada's beer supplier Molson Coors Brewing Company. - Exclusive and free rights to the sale of merchandise - Exclusive and free rights to distribute promotional items or fan premiums in venue. - Right for Hockey Canada and local event sponsors (at no expense) to have product displays in the lobby or concourse areas.
+Parking in the building or immediately adjacent will also need to be available for the broadcast truck. - Acceptable space for media results and workroom. - Acceptable space for VIP hospitality, room needs to accommodate a minimum of 150 people. - Daily practice ice for teams and officials, while maintaining the highest quality ice for games each day. - Exclusive dedicated dressing rooms with showers for all five (5) participating teams and all 11 game officials.
+Rooms need to be large enough to accommodate 22 players and allow good ventilation for drying equipment between games and practices. - Pouring Rights for Hockey Canada's beer supplier Molson Coors Brewing Company (subject to change based on Hockey Canada sponsorship agreements). - Exclusive and free rights to the sale of merchandise. - Exclusive and free rights to distribute promotional items or fan premiums in venue. - Right for Hockey Canada and local event sponsors (at no expense) to have product displays in the lobby or concourse areas.

-All facility and arena contracts entered into by the Host Organizing Committee must fulfil the obligations of these guidelines and will be subject to prior approval of the Steering Committee.
-Facility/Arena contracts must not include wording requiring Hockey Canada or its agents, including the Host Organizing Committee, to release or indemnify any party from claims or against liability arising out of that party's negligence, wrongful acts, or omissions.
+All facility and arena contracts entered into by the Host Organizing Committee fulfilling the obligations of these guidelines will be subject to prior approval of the Steering Committee.
 A copy of the proposed agreement must be included with the bid documents.